Baker House - Women

 The outside activity area is partially fenced to provide privacy.
 Smoking is allowed during scheduled breaks for those of legal age.
+Vaping is not allowed.
 Visit times (pre-scheduled and pre-approved only) are from 9:30 AM to 11 AM and 1 PM to 4 PM Sundays.
 There are no blackout periods for visitation upon arrival.

 Baker House (Women) Staff

 Treatment at Baker House is very individualized and client centered.
 This program works hard with each individual to find the inner strength and motivation to make changes for a better life with goals, hopes, and dreams.

 Staff is caring and dedicated to the process of helping individuals change their behaviors and learn the skills to be successful when they return to their families and communities.

 Treatment here stresses changes in thinking and behavior that come from acceptance of personal responsibility for one’s own recovery.
 You will learn about alcoholism and addiction, identifying how drinking and using drugs has affected all aspects of life, finding ways to repair some of the damage, discover ways to remain clean and sober to stop the cycle of addiction, and minimize the effects it will have on your families.